lammps/lammps/doc/src/Speed_kokkos.rst

-   To build with Kokkos support for Intel Xeon Phi co-processors such as Knight's Corner (KNC), your system must be configured to use them in "native" mode, not "offload" mode like the USER-INTEL package supports.
+   To build with Kokkos support for Intel Xeon Phi co-processors such as Knight's Corner (KNC), your system must be configured to use them in "native" mode, not "offload" mode like the INTEL package supports.

 Running on GPUs